Beans are typically not helpful for staying in ketosis but green beans are not quite the same. Find out if they are keto-friendly or not.

 How many carbs there are in green beans

 To figure out whether green beans are keto-friendly and how many grams you can eat, you need the amounts of carbs in them.

 100 grams of boiled green beans contain the following amounts of carbs (1):

 - Total carbs: 7.9 grams

 - Net carbs: 4.7 grams

-While possible depending on the other foods in your diet, it is unlikely that the 4.7 grams of net carbs in 100 grams of boiled green beans are enough to kick you out of ketosis.
+It is possible that these 4.7 grams of net carbs in 100 grams of green beans are enough to kick you out of ketosis.

 One cup of boiled green beans is about 125 grams, and contains the following amounts of carbs:

 - Total carbs: 9.8 grams

 - Net carbs: 5.4 grams